Competitor Guide

 • AI-native architecture.
 Resolution, agent assist, routing, and analytics are built into the core product, not sold as separate add-on modules.

 • Quantum AI for L1 resolution.
-Resolves repetitive customer queries instantly, like "Where is my order?", with escalation when complexity requires it.
+Resolves repetitive customer queries instantly, including reduce WISMO tickets workflows, with seamless escalation when complexity requires it.

 • AI copilot for agents.
 Provides drafted responses, conversation summaries, intent identification, and next-action suggestions directly within the agent workspace.